parasha vayishlach, Genesis chapters 32—36

 Eggplant Parmesan.
 The sauce for the eggplant, that you’ll find with the recipe, will be shared with the spaghetti.

-We’ll add a salad…an Italian tri-color salad.
+We’ll add a salad…an Italian Tri-Color Salad.
 The crisp Belgian endive, slightly bitter radicchio, and crunchy romaine hearts add a nice balance to the sweetness of the eggplant.

-And we’ll start with Stracciatella—a garlicy soup with escarole and eggdrop.
+For the soup, we’ll go with Stracciatella—a garlicy soup with escarole and eggdrop.

 As I said, I adore eggplant in any way, and especially in eggplant parmesan.